 Hanging from your door or sitting as a centrepiece in the middle of your table, the traditional Christmas wreath is the ultimate festive decoration.
-We asked our dear friend, JenniBloom Flowers to share her how-to guide to making a traditional wreath this festive season.
+We asked our dear friend, JenniBloom Flowers, to share her how-to guide to making a traditional wreath this festive season.

 You can forage for your own ingredients if you like.
 Yew can be used instead of pine and rosehips make great alternative berries.
 Dried Beech foliage also looks particularly beautiful, but it’s up to you.

-Tie off the wire and twist the end onto a piece that goes under the frame and make a hoop for hanging.
+Tie off the wire and twist the end onto a piece that goes under the frame to make a hoop for hanging.
 It may be useful to tie a piece of ribbon onto the hoop so you can remember where the top of the wreath is.

 Leave the wire un-cut and to the side, as you add another large handful of moss onto the frame (pushing it tightly up against the bound moss) binding with the wire, in under and over actions.
 Keep the wire taught as you go.
-Keep going with this method in a clockwise direction, until you have completely covered the frame
+Keep going with this method in a clockwise direction, until you have completely covered the frame.